Port Allegany, Pennsylvania: Geography

-Port Allegany is located in McKean County, which is generally considered to be part of the Northern Pennsylvania region (and sometimes part of the Northern Tier region).
+Port Allegany and McKean County are located in the region of Northern Pennsylvania (and sometimes part of the Northern Tier region).
 This part of the state is rural and heavily forested.

-Before the arrival of the first European settlers, the area was densely forested with Eastern Hemlock.
+Before the arrival of the first European settlers, the area was densely forested with eastern hemlock.
 Many of these sometimes massive trees were cut for lumber or sometimes only for their bark, which was used in the tanning industry.
-The rough and ready lifestyles and skills of the men who did this work are commemorated each year at the "Barkpeelers' Festival" at the Pennsylvania Lumber Museum in nearby Ulysses, Pennsylvania.
 Many older homes, barns and other buildings in the region were at least partly built with hemlock lumber.
 The contemporary forests in the region produce high quality black cherry lumber, valued in the furniture and cabinetry industries.
 While there are currently no working furniture factories in the region, the trade in black cherry continues.